MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 - **Address synchronization:** See [Address synchronization for contacts](/dynamics365/outlook-addin/admin-guide/configure-synchronization-appointments-contacts-tasks#address-synchronization-for-contacts).

 - **Deleted contacts:**
-  - Contacts deleted in Dynamics 365 are deleted in Exchange only if the user who syncs the contact isn't the owner of the contact.
+  - Contacts deleted in Dynamics 365 are deleted in Exchange only if the syncing user isn't the owner of the contact.
-  - Contacts deleted in Exchange are deleted in Dynamics 365 only if the user who syncs the contact is the owner of the contact.
+  - Contacts deleted in Exchange are deleted in Dynamics 365 only if the syncing user is the owner of the contact.

 ## Syncing tasks